I recently had the pleasure of visiting Tyntesfield at Christmas for their ‘Very Victorian Christmas’ event.

 I knew I was in for something special as soon as I saw the large Christmas trees decorated in all their sparkly wonder before even getting my ticket, and again, once I had to follow hundreds of twinkling lights leading to the house itself.

 Full disclosure: I received free entry to Tyntesfield’s Christmas event in exchange for some social media coverage.
 Although I wasn’t asked to write this blog post about my experience, I wanted to anyway because I enjoyed myself that much!
-I also have some must-know tips that I wanted to share with you in case you’re also thinking of visiting.
+While you might see different decorations from the ones I did, I’ll still share some must-know tips in case you’re also thinking of visiting.
 As always, this review is all of my own thoughts, ideas and opinions, which I hope you find useful.

 About the Tyntesfield House & Estate